arianshnsz/Django-Task-Reminder/README.md

 # Django Task Reminder

-This is a simple application for managing to-lists.
+This is a simple application for managing to-do lists.

 Users would be allowed to:
    - Add, Modify, Finish, and Remove tasks.